nextsimhub/nextsimdg/docs/installation.rst

 Configuring the dynamics
 ------------------------
-The dynamics for nextSIM are chosen at the point of configuring CMake.
+The dynamics for nextSIM-DG are chosen at the point of configuring CMake.
 This is in contrast to most of the model configuration, which is done at model run time.
 The dynamics are set through the configuration option ``DynamicsType``.
 The available options for the dynamics are

 * ``DG1``: First order discontinuous Galerkin dynamics on a 2D rectangular grid.
 Advection calculations are performed with 3 DG components.